rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 is sometimes equated with scientism (often derogatorily) if one takes it to claim that science is the only way to attain knowledge.

+>   If we say, as was frequently said of old, that metaphysics is the theory
+>   of "true being", of "reality in itself", of "transcendent being" this
+>   obviously implies a (contradictory), spurious, lesser, apparent
+>   being; as has indeed been assumed by all metaphysicians since the time
+>   of Plato and the Eleatics.
+This apparent being is the realm of
+>   "appearances", and while the true transcendent reality is to be reached
+>   only with difficulty, by the efforts of the metaphysician, the special
+>   sciences have to do exclusively with appearances which are perfectly
+>   accessible to them.
+The contrast in cognizability of these two "modes
+>   of being" is then explained by the fact that the appearances are
+>   immediately known, "given", to us, while metaphysical reality must be
+>   inferred from them in some roundabout manner.
+And thus we seem
+>   to arrive at a fundemental concept of the positivists, for they always
+>   speak of the "given", and usually formulate their fundamental principle
+>   in the proposition that the philosopher as well as the scientist must
+>   always remain within the given, that to go beyond it, as the metaphysician
+>   attempts, is impossible or senseless. [^Schlick1948p479]

 In a more general sense, positivism is aligned with naturalism, the meta-philosophy that roughly says that science should inform and bootstrap our philosophical claims.
 Naturalists, having a more broadly aligned and